reka18/golden_project/README.md

 Log out and back in for the group change to take effect.

-Now test if it is working.
+Test if it is working.

     docker run hello-world